heyMP/phys010/units.md

 Since power = energy/time, it means that

-1 Watt = 1 Joule/second  (pronounces 1 Joule _per_ second).
+1 Watt = 1 Joule/second  (pronounced 1 Joule _per_ second).
 One can say that a lightbulb is rated at 60 W or it is rated at 60 J/s.
 These are equivalent ways of stating the same physical quantity.

 Another well known example is speed which is in m/s (meters per second).
-We do not have a special name for it, we just always express speed in m/s or km/h or mi/h (=mph).
+We do not have a special name for it, we just always express speed in m/s or km/h or mi/h.
+The last one is often written as mph (miles per hour).

 > note that hour (h) is not a SI unit and must be converted to second 1 h = 3600 s